th2-net/th2-common-j/README.md

 * port - the required setting defines the Cassandra port.
 * keyspace - the required setting defines the keyspace (top-level database object) in the Cassandra data center.
 * username - the required setting defines the Cassandra username.
 The user must have permission to write data using a specified keyspace.
-* password - the required setting defines the password that will be used for the connecting to Cassandra.
+* password - the required setting defines the password that will be used for connecting to Cassandra.
 * cradleInstanceName - this option defines a special identifier that divides data within one keyspace with infra as the default value.
 * cradleMaxEventBatchSize - this option defines the maximum event batch size in bytes with its default value set to 1048576.
 * cradleMaxMessageBatchSize - this option defines the maximum message batch size in bytes with its default value set to 1048576.